-As discussed in von Fintel & Gillies 2010, Giannakidou & Mari 2016, Lassiter 2016, and Mandelkern 2016, $must\ \phi$ can appear in the conclusion of a deduction to φ .
+As discussed in von Fintel & Gillies 2010, Giannakidou & Mari 2016, Lassiter 2016, and Mandelkern (2016), $must \phi$ can appear in the conclusion of a deduction to φ .
 Assuming the must in such cases is epistemic, this is a challenge for the epistemic account.
 The reason is that if the premisses are known and they entail φ , then φ is also known.
-Thus the epistemic account predicts the $must\ \phi$ utterance to be infelicitous, contrary to fact.
-Consider a typical example of $must\ \phi$ in a deduction in (18):
+Thus the epistemic account predicts the must φ utterance to be infelicitous, contrary to fact.
+Consider a typical example of must φ in a deduction in (18):

-(18) [Adapted from Lassiter 2016]

-A teacher is explaining to a student that there is only one number that is both prime and even:
+- (18) [Adapted from Lassiter 2016]A teacher is explaining to a student that there is only one number that is both prime and even: - a.

-'''

-a.
 If x is prime and even, then x is 2. x is prime ... x is even ...
 So, x must be 2.

-'''

-The must φ statement in (18a) is felicitous, yet the known premisses entail φ .
+The must φ statement in (18a) appears to be felicitous, yet the known premisses entail φ .
 This runs counter to the predictions of the epistemic account.

-Interestingly, one could take any of the examples from Section 2 in which the speaker could not felicitously say $must \ \phi$, embed the $must \ \phi$ statement into an overt deduction context like that in (18a), and by doing so, the judgments switch from infelicitous to felicitous.
+Interestingly, one could take any of the examples from section 2 in which the speaker could not felicitously say must φ , embed the must φ statement into an overt deduction context like that in (18a), and by doing so, the judgments switch from infelicitous to felicitous.
 For example:

-- (19) Phil, the cook from (9), cannot felicitously say, "Dinner must be ready."
+(19) Phil, the cook from (9), cannot felicitously say, "Dinner must be ready."
 But suppose he is explaining to his daughter how it is that he knows for sure that dinner is ready.
-Phil says: - a.
-If the chicken and peas are done and the table is set, then dinner is ready.

-of assertion, the contrast between (ia) and (ib) is expected.
+Phil says:

+Lassiter provides a few naturally occurring examples like (ia) demonstrating that an utterance of must φ can be accompanied by an explicit admission that φ is not known, and he claims that corresponding unmodalized assertions like (ib) would be infelicitous.
+Under the picture I have sketched of the relationship between assertions of must φ and φ using the knowledge norm of assertion, the contrast between (ia) and (ib) is expected.
 If asserting φ is tantamount to claiming to know φ for sure, then following an assertion of φ with "but I don't know φ for sure" as in (ib) is predicted to be infelicitous, or as Lassiter puts it, "Moore's-paradoxical".
-To assert $must\ \phi$ on the other hand is to claim to know for sure that φ holds throughout the Best worlds.
-Thus it is perfectly felicitous to follow up with the claim that one doesn't know φ for sure.
-That is, it is consistent for the speaker to claim both that she knows that φ holds in the Best worlds, but she does not know whether it holds in all the $\bigcap Epi$ worlds.
+To assert must φ on the other hand is to claim to know for sure that φ holds throughout the Best worlds.
+Thus it is perfectly felicitous to follow up with the claim that one doesn't know φ for sure, i.e. it is consistent for the speaker to claim both that she knows that φ holds in the Best worlds, but she does not know whether it holds in all the $\bigcap Epi$ worlds.
 If the knowledge norm of assertion were relaxed to, say, a truth norm (you can only assert φ if you believe it is highly likely that φ is true, Weiner 2005), then it is not clear why we get the contrast between (ia) and (ib), and in particular, why (ib) is infelicitous.
 After all, the speaker can believe that φ is highly likely to be true without knowing φ for sure.
 Thus the contrast between (ia) and (ib) is an argument in favor of the knowledge norm.